tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Anthem of Unity

-**Casting Time/Duration**: 10 minutes**/**1 day
+**Casting Time/Duration:** 10 minutes**/**1 day

-**Market/Component Cost**: 1,000 gp**/**200 gp, plus a focus worth 3,000 gp
+**Market/Component Cost:** 1,000 gp**/**200 gp, plus a focus worth 3,000 gp

-**Effect**: When you perform the Anthem of Unity for a crowd of ordinary people—peasants, commoners, artisans, and the like—you unite them behind a single cause.
+**Effect:** When you perform the Anthem of Unity for a crowd of ordinary people—peasants, commoners, artisans, and the like—you unite them behind a single cause.
 Only creatures whose tier is lower than yours can be affected by this ritual.

 The crowd must not be hostile to you and must be able to see and hear you for the entire performance.
 At the end of the ritual, you can request a single service from the crowd, to which the members of the audience respond as if you were a trusted friend.
 You can request anything that doesn't involve violence, put the listeners at inordinate risk or imperil their friends or family, or place them in financial ruin.
 For example, you might ask the listeners to help put out a fire raging in the city, hide you and your allies from searching guards, or provide you with shelter or food.

-**Skill Check**: A Persuasion check made at the end of this ritual determines what sort of help you can request.
+**Skill Check:** A Persuasion check made at the end of this ritual determines what sort of help you can request.

 | Persuasion Skill Check Result | Effect |
 | ----------------------------- | ------ |